microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-web-app-using-intelliJ-plugin.md

 ## Deploy to Azure Web App for Containers using IntelliJ Plugin
 1. Create or import a Maven project in IntelliJ IDEA.

-1. Right-click on the project and choose "Azure -> Add Docker Support".
-It will automatically generate a Dockerfile.
+1. If you don't already have a Dockerfile, right-click on the project and choose "Azure -> Add Docker Support" to automatically generate one.

 1. Right-click on the project and choose "Azure -> Run on Web App on Linux".